klasharr/openclub-csv/README.md

 ```

 ## Can I use it?
-Nearly, I'm not far off publishing on wordpress.org now.
-The incoming work is:
+Yes, I've been working on this and using it in production for three years and am confident it works, is robust and secure.
+It is aslo stable and has a good unit test suite.
+I'm not far off publishing on wordpress.org now, remaining tasks are:

 - a security review, running it through WordPress.com VIP's PHPCS, double checking security escaping
-- inline and wiki documentation
+- improve inline and wiki documentation

+## Tested up to

+WordPress 5.1
+Jetpack 7.1